Nobel Son: Plot

-Eli Michaelson (Alan Rickman), a self-involved chemistry professor, learns he has been awarded the Nobel Prize.
-After verbally abusing his wife, son, colleagues, and nominal girlfriend, he heads off to Sweden with his wife, Sarah (Mary Steenburgen), to collect his award.
-His son, Barkley (Bryan Greenberg), misses the flight.
+Eli Michaelson, a self-involved chemistry professor, learns he has been awarded the Nobel Prize.
+After verbally abusing his wife, son, colleagues, and nominal girlfriend, he heads off to Sweden with his wife Sarah to collect his award.
+His son Barkley misses the flight.

-Barkley Michaelson has chosen to study not chemistry but anthropology, and this perceived failure triggers constant torrents of abuse from his father.
-His missing the flight, though, is the apparently innocent result of having been kidnapped by the deranged Thaddeus James (Shawn Hatosy), who claims to be Eli Michaelson's son by the wife of a former colleague.
+Barkley has chosen to study not chemistry but anthropology, and this perceived failure triggers constant torrents of abuse from his father.
+His missing the flight, though, is the apparently innocent result of having been kidnapped by the deranged Thaddeus James, who claims to be Eli's son by the wife of a former colleague.
 Thaddeus successfully obtains a ransom of $2 million, which he then splits with Barkley who, it appears, has orchestrated the kidnapping to obtain money from his father.

 Shortly after Barkley's release, Thaddeus rents a garage apartment from the Michaelsons and begins to charm Eli with his knowledge of chemistry.
-Barkley undertakes a campaign of psychological terror aimed at Thaddeus and his girlfriend, performance artist City Hall (Eliza Dushku).
+Barkley undertakes a campaign of psychological terror aimed at Thaddeus and his girlfriend, performance artist City Hall.
 This ultimately results in the death of Thaddeus and commitment to a mental hospital for City.

 Meanwhile, Barkley kidnaps Eli and threatens to expose the scientific fraud that led to Eli receiving a Nobel Prize that he did not deserve.
 Eli's long-suffering wife, Sarah, demands a divorce while praising her son for his devious behavior.

-In the final scenes, Sarah, Barkley, and Sarah's police detective boyfriend, Max Mariner (Bill Pullman) are seen on a tropical beach.
+In the final scenes, Sarah, Barkley, and Sarah's police detective boyfriend, Max Mariner are seen on a tropical beach.
 Mariner appears to have been in the dark through most of the movie, but has figured out towards the end that he wants to be with Sarah and can live with the theft of $2 million from her scoundrel husband.
 Eli is seen in his classroom unrepentantly flirting with another student.
 He has lost his wife, son, and the money, but he still has his Nobel Prize and the professor position.